-Rules and recognition of marriage
+Rules on marriage and the recognition of marriage

 Marriage is a legal union between two people; polygamous marriage is not possible.
 Since 2017, it has been possible for marriages to occur not only between a man and a woman, but also between two people of the same gender.
 Civil partnerships between two people of the same gender instituted before 1 October 2017 remain subject to the German Civil Partnerships Act [Lebenspartnerschaftsgesetz, LPartG].
-Pursuant to
+Pursuant to Section 1303 of the German Civil Code [Bürgerliches Gesetzbuch, BGB], marriages may only occur between persons of legal age.

 Marriage occurs through a personal declaration made by the spouses before a registrar as part of what is known as a compulsory civil marriage.
 The details are set out in Sections 1310 et seq. of the BGB and the first and second sentences of Section 11, paragraph 2 of the Civil Status Act [Personenstandsgesetz, PStG].

 It is possible to request that a marriage be annulled by a court of law if certain grounds for annulment are present pursuant to Sections 1313 et seq. of the BGB.
 A marriage can be annulled if one of the spouses was still a minor at the time of marriage.
-If one of the spouses was not yet 16 at the time of marriage, the marriage is invalid pursuant to
+If one of the spouses was not yet 16 at the time of marriage, the marriage is invalid pursuant to the second sentence of Section 1303 of the BGB and does not need to be annulled.
+Pursuant to Section 1315 of the BGB, the marriage cannot be annulled in certain specific cases and this must instead be applied for in due time in accordance with Section 1317 of the BGB.

-More detailed information about marriage and annulment can be found in Sections 1303 to 1320 of the BGB, Sections 11 to 16 of the PStG and Sections 121 et seq. of the
+More detailed information about marriage and annulment can be found in Sections 1303 to 1320 of the BGB, Sections 11 to 16 of the PStG and Sections 121 et seq. of the German Act on Proceedings in Family Matters and in Matters of Non-Contentious Jurisdiction [Gesetz über das Verfahren in Familiensachen und in den Angelegenheiten der freiwilligen Gerichtsbarkeit, FamFG].

 There are provisions on numerous specific issues in relation to the legal consequences of marriage.
 These can be found in Sections 1353 to 1563 of the BGB and, in the case of divorce, in Sections 1564 to 1587 of the BGB and the German Act on Maintenance Settlements [Gesetz über den Versorgungsausgleich].